People Data Scientist

 Newcastle upon Tyne

-Role Summary: Join the People Analytics Centre of Excellence and help transform how we understand and leverage workforce data across the business.
-In this hybrid role (3 days in office, 2 days remote), you will build advanced analytics, machine‑learning models, and AI‑driven solutions that empower leaders to make evidence‑based decisions about talent, performance and the future of work.
+Join our People Analytics Centre of Excellence and help transform how we understand and leverage workforce data across the business.
+In this role, you'll build advanced analytics, machine learning models, and AI-driven solutions that empower leaders to make evidence-based decisions about talent, performance, and the future of work.

 • Develop predictive and prescriptive people analytics models (attrition, skills, workforce planning, D&I insights, forecasting).